-Nitrogen uptake differed significantly due to INM treatments during both the years and in pooled data (Table 2 and 3).
-Among the different treatments at 50 per cent flowering, T_3 (150 % RDF for cotton and soybean) recorded significantly higher nitrogen uptake and it was on par with T_2 (125 % RDF for cotton and soybean) compared to rest of the intercropping systems during both years and in pooled data.
-At harvest, T_3 (150 % RDF for cotton and soybean) recorded significantly higher nitrogen uptake and it was on par with T_2 (125 % RDF for cotton and soybean) during 2015-16 and in pooled data and also with T{17} (T_1 + Vermicompost 1.25 t ha-1 + Gliricidia 2.5 t ha-1) and T{18} (T_1 + Vermicompost 1.25 t ha-1 + Pongamia 2.5 t ha-1) during 2016-17.
-The organic and green manures produce proper mineralization of nutrients in the soil consequently increased the uptake of nutrients.
-[7], who reported that application of organic manures, resulted in increase in available N, P_2O_5 and K_2O of soil.
+Nitrogen uptake differed significantly due to integrated nutrient management (INM) treatments during both the years and in pooled data (Table 2 and 3).
+Among the different treatments at 50 per cent flowering, T_3 (150 % RDF for cotton and soybean) recorded significantly higher nitrogen uptake and it was on par with T2 (125 % RDF for cotton and soybean) compared to rest of the intercropping systems during both years and in pooled data.
+At harvest, T3 (150 % RDF for cotton and soybean) recorded significantly higher nitrogen uptake and it was on par with T2 (125 % RDF for cotton and soybean) during 2015-16 and in pooled data and also with T{17} (T_1 + Vermicompost 1.25 t ha-1 + Gliricidia 2.5 t ha-1) and T18 (T1 + Vermicompost 1.25 t ha-1 + Pongamia 2.5 t ha-1) during 2016-17.
+Due to the release of organic acids and CO2 in the process of decomposition and will make unavailable P into available form and also release K into soil solution.
+In addition to this population and diversity of beneficial microorganisms will be enhanced in the soil.
+Due to rapid growth, nitrogen fixation, greater biomass accumulation, nutrient conservation in their green tissue and mineralization of the nutrients allowing increase in the nutrient uptake by crops.
+During decomposition process organic acids like citric acid buteric acid acetic acid etc are produce as intermediatery products and these acids make unavailable form of P2O5 to available form of P2O5.
+Therefore, organic and green manures produce proper mineralization of nutrients in the soil consequently increased the uptake of nutrients.
+[9], who reported that application of organic manures, resulted in increase in available N, P2O5 and K2O of soil.

 Phosphorus uptake differed significantly due to INM treatments during both the years and in pooled data (Table 4 and 5).
 Among the different treatments at 50 per cent flowering, T_3 (150 % RDF for cotton and soybean) recorded the highest phosphorus uptake and it was on par with T_2 (125 % RDF for cotton and soybean), T_4 (100 % FYM and RDF for cotton and soybean) and T{17} (T_1 + Vermicompost 1.25 t ha-1 + Gliricidia 2.5 t ha-1) during both years and in pooled data.
 At harvest, T_3 recorded significantly higher phosphorus uptake and it was on par with T_2 (125 % RDF for cotton and soybean) during both years and in pooled data and also with T{17} and T{18} (T_1 + Vermicompost 1.25 t ha-1 + Pongamia 2.5 t ha-1) during 2016-17.
+Due to balanced supply of nutrients to the crops throughout the crop growth period as FYM, vermicompost and green leaf manure undergo decomposition during which series of nutrient transformation takes place and helps in their higher availability to the crops.
 Proper mineralization of nutrients by manures improved the nutrient by cotton.